-Last week, I gave my first conference talk at the API Strategy and Practice conference in New York.
+I just got back from New York, where I gave my first conference talk ever at the API Strategy and Practice conference.
 Pretty exciting!

-I thought it would be interesting to talk about Stripe's API, particularly lessons learned and what kind of things we did to try to make the API as easy to use as possible.
-I've included the slides below, but most of the content isn't on the slides so I'll try to cover some of the highlights.
+I thought it would be interesting to talk about Stripe's API, particularly lessons learned and what kind things we did to try to make using the API as easy as possible.
+I've included the slides below, but most of the content isn't on the slides so I'll try to cover some of the highlights below.

 Make it easy to get started

-It may sound like a no-brainer, but the best way to get people to try out (and hopefully eventually use) your API is to make it really easy to get started.
+This sounds like a no-brainer, but the best way to get people to try out your API is to make it really easy to get started.

-All of our documentation code snippets are similarly possible to directly copy and paste—we try to embed as much information as possible (API keys, actual object IDs from the account, etc.) so our users don't have to.
+All of our documentation code snippets are similarly easy to copy and paste—we try to embed as much information as possible (API keys, actual object IDs from your account) so you don't have to.

 Language-specific libraries and documentation

-Since Stripe's API speaks HTTP and JSON, you could easily integrate it into your application with any standard HTTP client library.
+Since Stripe is an HTTP API, you could easily integrate it into your application with any HTTP client library.
 However, this still requires constructing requests and parsing responses on your own.

 Have a focused API, but allow flexibility

-You can instead give your users the tools to be able to write their own extensions.
-We allow our users (and third party applications) to hook into Stripe in a couple of ways:
+Instead, you should give your users the tools to be able to write their own extensions.
+We allow our users (and third party applications) to hook into Stripe in a couple of ways.

 Provide a testing environment

-One of the most important things you need with an API is a great test/sandbox environment.
-This is particularly important for a payments API—our users shouldn't have to make live charges when they're trying to test their integration.
+One of the most important things you need with an API is a test environment.
+This is particularly important for a payments API— obviously your users won't want to make live charges when they're trying to test their application.

-Doing this allows them to easily test the behavior of their own application in the face of different scenarios instead of having to manually trigger things that are nondeterministic, like declines, or time-dependent, like expiring subscriptions.
+In our testing environment, we allow you to send test web hooks of any type and provide handy test card numbers that trigger certain errors (like declines).
+Doing this allows our users to easily test the behavior of their own application in the face of different scenarios instead of having to manually trigger things that are nondeterministic, like declines, or time-dependent, like expiring subscriptions.

 Help your users debug

 We're developers too.
-We know from experience that debugging is a disproportionately large portion of the development cycle.
-We also (unfortunately) know that sometimes you spend a lot of time debugging something that eventually turns out to be really obvious or silly.
+We know that a large percentage of our users' time is probably spent debugging.
+We also (unfortunately) know that sometimes you spend a lot of time debugging something that eventually turns out to be really obvious or stupid.

 For common or easy errors, you (the API) likely know exactly what's wrong.
 So why not try to help?